BatuhanYilmaz/NetWatchdog/README.md

 #### 3) Add the task into crontab
 Type `crontab -e` into terminal.

-Add this block into the opened file:
+Add these blocks into the opened file:

   `*\1 * * * * ~/NetWatchdog/NetWatchdog.sh
   0 0 * * 1 sudo rm netLogs_verbose.txt

 It will make the shell script work in every 1 minute.
+Additionally, the script deletes the verbose logs every Monday, at 00:00.

 Time interval can be changed through the "*" regions.